-E&M Supply Group offers new, used, re-manufactured, and stock drill collars for sale.
-Drill collar sales comprise about one-third of all product sales for E&M Supply Group The new drill collars we provide come from only reputable steel manufacturers and are made to outperform all industry requirements.
+E&M Supply Group offers new, used, re-manufactured, and stock drill collars.
+Drill collars comprise about one-third of all product sales for E&M Supply Group.
+The new drill collars we provide come from only reputable steel manufacturers and are made to outperform all industry requirements.

 In their initial phase of manufacturing, drill collars are solid round bars of 4145 carbon steel.
 The bars are then quenched and tempered in a heat treatment process to attain the required metallic properties and hardness for drilling.
 Once heat treatment is complete, a hole is machined through the bar in a coring/honing process known as trepanning.
-This hole is better known as the ID, or the inner diameter.
+This hole is better known as the ID or the inner diameter.
 After the trepanning is complete, the ends are machine threaded which makes the connections.
-The end result is a drill collar.
-E&M Supply Group’s main suppliers of completed drill collars or drill collar bars are Smith Services/Drilco (USA), Timken Industries (USA), Vam Drilling (USA), Thyssen Krupp (France), and Seah Besteel (S. Korea).
+E&M Supply Group’s main suppliers of completed drill collars or drill collar bars are Smith Services/Drilco, Timken Industries (USA), Vam Drilling (USA), Thyssen Krupp (France), Sumy Frunze (Ukraine), and Seah Besteel (S. Korea).

-We also provide used drill collars.
-Used drill collars are very common in the oilfield but are rarely found in good usable condition.
-This is due to the fact that many used collars have undergone so much thread repair that the overall length of the drill collar is shortened to a point that it is rendered unusable on most drilling rigs.
+We also provide used drill collars, which are very common in the oilfield but are rarely found in good usable condition.
+This is because used collars have undergone so much thread repair that the overall length of the drill collar is shortened to a point that it is rendered unusable on most drilling rigs.
 At E&M Supply Group, much time and resources are devoted to finding these rare gems.
-Used drill collars that are still in good condition are a wise investment for any drilling contractor, as they can save considerable amount of money.
+Used drill collars that are still in good condition are a wise investment for any drilling contractor, as they can save a considerable amount of money.

 About Drill Collars

-Drill collars are extremely heavy duty industrial tubulars used to drill into the ground, and are used in conjunction with drill pipe.
+Drill collars are extremely heavy-duty industrial tubular used to drill into the ground and are used in conjunction with drill pipe.
 While drill pipe makes up the majority length of a drill string, drill collars make up only a small amount.
 For example: a 10,000ft drill string may be comprised of 9,000ft of drill pipe, and only 500ft of drill collars.
 Much like drill pipe, drill collars are made in 31ft lengths and are screwed together vertically on the drilling rig.
-In contrast to drill pipe, drill collars are thick walled and heavy, with very limited flexibility.
+In contrast, to drill pipe, drill collars are thick-walled and heavy, with very limited flexibility.
 Drill collars are used at the bottom of the drill string, just above the drill bit.
 They are used mainly for weight on the drill bit but also work as a shock absorber to dampen the vibrations and impact forces caused by drilling.
-There are two main types of drill collars, slick or spiral grooved, however both styles accomplish the same task.
+There are two main types of drill collars, slick or spiral grooved, however, both styles accomplish the same task.
 Spiral groove drill collars were introduced in more recent years and are thought to help prevent the drill string from getting stuck in the hole by allowing drilling debris and lubricant to pass more freely around the drill collar.